 “As the world moves forward and progressively changes, the way we teach our youth will impact not only the climate.
 But our ethics, our morals, and the future that comes before us.
 This program is about choices.
 Choosing not just for ourselves, but the environment, and our children,” said Marc Ching, Founder and CEO of Animal Hope in Legislation.

-If passed, AB-479 would also provide support for staff, students, recipe development and other assistance needed to serve vegan school lunch.
+AB-479 would also provide support for staff, students, recipe development and other assistance needed to serve vegan school lunch.